Projo96/Adb-event-collector/README.md

 No Android Studio installation is required and it works different operating systems.

-For windows the installation of the basic python release is needed you can find it here: https://www.python.org/downloads/
+For windows the installation of the basic python release is needed you can find it here: https://www.python.org/downloads/ Or you can download a portable version of the python interpreter: https://winpython.github.io/

 In order to use the program you need to allow the usb debug on your smartphone here a simple guide: https://www.makeuseof.com/tag/what-is-usb-debugging-mode-on-android-makeuseof-explains/